VANDAL/--DEPRECATED--Sigil/README.md

 #####Running provided example

-We include an FFT example derived from the Splash-2 benchmark suite.
+We include an FFT example derived from the Splash-2 benchmark suite for a statically compiled benchmark.
 First build Sigil using the instructions above in "Building Sigil" and navigate back to the main Sigil folder.
 Then follow the instructions below: